Call for Papers

 Abstracts for regular papers and posters.
 Papers will be delivered as video lectures and discussed in a live Q&A session.
 Posters will be submitted as graphic files and presented at a poster session, where attendees can discuss with presenters.
-Abstracts should be anonymous, a maximum of one single-spaced page in length, and be written in a standard 12-point font.
+Abstracts should be anonymous, a maximum of 500 words in length, and be written in a standard 12-point font.
 Bibliography, glossed and/or transcribed examples, and images may appear on a second page and do not count towards the word limit.
-Abstract submission will open on February 15th, 2021.

 Organizers of potential special sessions and workshops are responsible for calls for papers and peer review before submission of the proposal to NWAV 49.

 Although submissions may address any and all areas of language variation and change, for NWAV 49 we particularly welcome proposals which highlight:

 Authors of abstracts concerning less commonly studied varieties, such as endangered languages and other small or limited-access communities, will be asked to mark them as such at the time of submission.
 The reviewers for NWAV 49 will take into consideration that corpora for such varieties/languages may not be as large as those for studies of English and other international languages, and that this data disparity may have implications at the level of methodological design.